Liam Kennedy (historian)

 Liam Kennedy is an Irish historian, emeritus professor of history at Queen's University Belfast.

 Biography

 Liam Kennedy was born in rural County Tipperary.

+Originally from Borrisoleigh, he was educated at the Cistercian College boarding school in Roscrea.
+He attended the University College Cork, where he became active in the Labour Party and edited some of the school magazines with an ultra-left perspective on Irish politics and international politics.
+Kennedy did a science and economics degree to begin with, and then he formally studied history, including Irish history, at the University of York.
+He moved to Northern Ireland in the late 1970s.

+His formative intellectual influences included Raymond Crotty, (Irish agricultural production), John Hicks (A theory of economic history), Edna O'Brien (The country girls), and the Tipperary Star.
+In 2005 he held a visiting professorship at the University of Toronto.
+He is currently emeritus professor of economic history at QUB and a member of the Royal Irish Academy.

 In 2005, Kennedy stood against Gerry Adams as an independent candidate for Belfast West, to protest against IRA violence, especially paramilitary punishment attacks.
-He finished last, with 147 votes.
+He finished last, with 147 votes on a seven party ticket just below John Lowry (Workers Party) on 432 votes, and Lynda Gilby (Vote for Yourself Rainbow Dream Ticket) on 154 votes.
 He has called for a commission of inquiry into punishment attacks, which he considers a form of child abuse, considering that many victims are minors and some younger than 14.
 According to Kennedy, Sinn Féin is involved in the attacks, which the party denies.

-Kennedy's look at Irish history, Unhappy the Land: The Most Oppressed People Ever, the Irish?, was published in 2016.
+Kennedy's look at Irish history, Unhappy the Land: The Most Oppressed People Ever, the Irish?, was published in 2016 to favourable reviews.